nealcaren/fightordie/_sources/Volumes/09/01/burden_of_black_women.md

 <p>
 <p class = "poem">Then shall the burden of manhood,
 <p class = "poem">Be it yellow or black or white,
-<p class = "poem">And Poverty, Justice and Sorrow—
+<p class = "poem">And Poverty, Justice and Sorrow---
 <p class = "poem">The Humble and Simple and Strong,
 <p class = "poem">Shall sing with the Sons of Morning
 <p class = "poem">And Daughters of Evensong: